HamadTria/Projet-de-programmation-CMI/README.md

 <img width="320" height="240" src="assets/image/map_gif.gif" alt="map_gif">

+Thanks to the dropdown on the left, one can choose between Luz and Ossau.

 The time-series graph shows the evolution of the Ntot value with respect to the harvest day.

 <img width="320" height="240" src="assets/image/time_series.png" alt="time-series">